 However you proceed, keep your script short and break the content down into a problem, a solution and accompanying CTAs.

 Viewers appreciate concise messages and clear outcomes.

 You will need to edit your written content for brevity, as video should ideally be less than 180 seconds long.
 Convey all of the necessary information and get viewers interested in taking the next step - then provide a specific call-to-action that will help them progress along the buyer's journey.

 Depending on your delivery style, you can read your edited text verbatim, or take a freestyle approach and ad lib.

 Keep in mind that written word sounds different than spoken word; you may have to adjust your language to keep the video conversational.
 Use personal expressions like “you” and “we”, and don't be afraid to pause.
 Addressing viewers directly builds an emotional connection and holds attention.

 You will also have to decide whether to further embellish your video with music, captions, graphics and stylised editing.
-To add more personality to your videos, you can download free stock music from these sites.
+To add more personality to your videos, you can download free stock music.

 Remember, blogs are not the only written source you can utilise.
 If you have published an eBook, you could further explore topics by creating a video series that features key points in each chapter.
 Again, either a talking head or off-camera approach would work.